OctopusDeploy/blog/blog/2019-12/build-a-real-world-docker-cicd-pipeline/index.md

 ## Conclusion

-This post showed it's possible to create a complete CI/CD pipeline for a real-world application using Docker containers.
-It covered how to automate a docker build pipeline with JetBrains TeamCity and how to configure docker continous delivery with Octopus Deploy.
+This post showed it’s possible to create a complete CI/CD pipeline for a real-world application using Docker containers.
+It covered how to automate a Docker build pipeline with JetBrains TeamCity and how to configure Docker continuous delivery with Octopus Deploy.